viboes/std-make/doc/proposal/partialy_specialized_functions/partially_specialized_functions.md

 A possible alternative using current C++14: Forward to a function that has an additional parameter that conveys the non deduced types that needs to be partially specialized.

-We need first a trampoline that would introduce the non-decuded type as function argument
+We need first a trampoline that would introduce the non-deduced type as function argument

 ```c++
 template <template <class ...> class TC, class T>